healdev/wp-multilingual-network/README.md

 # wp-multilingual-network
-Turn a Wordpress multisite into a multilingual network.
+Plugin coming soon - Turn a Wordpress multisite into a multilingual network.